 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to St Mary's C of E School's online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2020) Please refer to the e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school, Hilary Tyreman, head teacher, with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school Hilary Tyreman with any concerns.